flatironsdevelopment/flatirons-cypress-test-gabriel/readme.md

 Description: This scenario tests the upgrade of a user's plan using the Stripe embedded checkout process.

-As a user, I can subscribe to a plan using my credit card.
+As a user, I can subscribe to the Professional Plan using my credit card.

 Note: The credit card information provided can be one of Stripe's test credit card numbers.
 These numbers are used for testing purposes and do not perform actual transactions.
 ```